skiptirengu/superagent-retry-delay/README.md

 superagent
   .get('https://segment.io')
-  .retry(2, 5000, [401, 404]) // retry twice before responding, wait 5 seconds between failures, do not retry when response is success, or 401 or 404
+  .retry(2, 5000, [401, 404]) // retry twice before responding, wait 5 seconds between failures, DO NOT retry when response is success.
+RETRY when response is or 401 or 404
   .end(onresponse);

 superagent
   .get('https://segment.io')
-  .retry(3, [1000, 3000, 10000], [401, 404]) // retry three times before responding, first wait 1 second, then 3 seconds, and finally 10 seconds between failures, do not retry when response is success, or 401 or 404
+  .retry(3, [1000, 3000, 10000], [401, 404]) // retry three times before responding, first wait 1 second, then 3 seconds, and finally 10 seconds between failures, DO NOT retry when response is success.
+RETRY when response is 401 or 404
   .end(onresponse);

 superagent
   .get('https://segment.io')
-  .retry(5, [1000, 3000], [401, 404]) // retry five times before responding, first wait 1 second, and then wait 3 seconds between all other failures, do not retry when response is success, or 401 or 404
+  .retry(5, [1000, 3000], [502, 503]) // retry five times before responding, first wait 1 second, and then wait 3 seconds between all other failures, DO NOT retry when response is success.
+RETRY when response is 502 or 503
   .end(onresponse);

 function onresponse (err, res) {